berryxmas/mailreplai/README.md

 ## How to Run
 1. Clone the repository to your local machine.
-2. Navigate to the api directory and install the Python dependencies by running pip install -r requirements.txt.
+2. Navigate to the api directory and install the Python dependencies by running `pip install -r requirements.txt`.
-3. Start the FastAPI server by running uvicorn main:app --reload in the api directory.
+3. Start the FastAPI server by running `uvicorn main:app --reload` in the api directory.
-4. Navigate to the root directory and install the JavaScript dependencies by running npm install.
+4. Navigate to the root directory and install the JavaScript dependencies by running `npm install`.
-5. Start the JavaScript application by running npm start.
-Or npm run dev-server.
+5. Start the JavaScript application by running `npm start`.
+Or `npm run dev-server`.

 Please ensure you have Python, pip, Node.js, and npm installed on your machine before running the application.